 When it comes to treatment, it concentrates primarily on sun protection and sun avoidance.
-Treatment of melasma on the face requires regular application of sunscreen, medication like 4% hydroquinone and other facial peel masks.
-There are four types of melasma discoloration, being, dermal, epidermal, mixed and an unnamed type which is found on the dark-complexioned skin.
+Treatment of melasma on the face requires regular application of sunscreen, medication like 4% hydroquinone, and other facial peel masks.
+There are four types of melasma discoloration, being, dermal, epidermal, mixed, and an unnamed type which is found on dark-complexioned skin.

 Some most common treatments of melasma on the face are 2% hydroquinone creams and 4% creams.
 There are some sunscreens with 4% hydroquinone.
-It is generally seen that cream low concentration such as 2% HQ are less irritating for the skin and are much effective than 4% HQ creams.
+It is generally seen that creams with low concentrations such as 2% HQ are less irritating for the skin and are much more effective than 4% HQ creams.
 Sometimes treatment of melasma on the face is so easy that it can be done by regular application of sunscreen.
-Sometimes it is as complicated as using creams which contain HQ, a phenolic hypopigmenting agent, azelaic acid, and retinoic acid (tretinoin), nonphenolic bleaching agents, and/or kojic acid.
+Sometimes it is as complicated as using creams that contain HQ, a phenolic hypopigmented agent, azelaic acid, retinoic acid (tretinoin), nonphenolic bleaching agents, and/or kojic acid.
 For severe cases, a higher concentration is prescribed with many other ingredients which add up to the effect.

 It is not that there is no risk involved in melasma treatment.
 People may complain about skin irritation and those who use highly concentrated ones may face a condition called exogenous ochronosis.
 In this condition, the skin turns dark when it is bleached.
 It is a result of using HQ more than 4%.
 It should be discontinued when ochronosis is seen first.
 But in spite of all these side effects, it still remains the most adopted remedy for the treatment of melasma on the face and is also successful in doing the job.
 The last suggestion is to consult the best dermatologist in Mumbai for your skin at The Esthetic Clinics and stay sun safe.